WanderingCat27/devdynasty-game/docs/GameCodeDetails/GameCodeDetailsSubSections/PlayerSubSections/collision-detection.md

 the game's green horizontal moving platform would also be checked against for possible collisions during this area of the code.

 Although standard collision detection on enhanced map tiles is done here, `EnhancedMapTile` classes can run their own `update` logic to do other actions when intersecting with a player.
-For example, the `Rock` class carries out its own logic upon determining that the player walked into it, so it can move itself to make it appear like it is being pushed.
+For example, the `PushableRock` class carries out its own logic upon determining that the player walked into it, so it can move itself to make it appear like it is being pushed.

 ![pushing-rock.gif](../../../assets/images/pushing-rock.gif)